 Step One: Upload Your Filled Engraving Design

 Open a new canvas in Cricut Design Space and upload one of the designs.
-I used the mountains design from the Craftfest VIP Pass Bonus.
-There are some super simple designs like this in the Engraving section of my Free Library.
+I used the mountains design from the Craftfest Bonus Collection in the Engraving section of my Free Library.
+More super simple filled designs like this are in the Engraving section of my Free Library.

 Step Two: Size Your Design to Fit Your Blank + Set Operation as Pen